zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

     α'(x') = α(x)

 There is no "motion through" the alpha-field because α doesn't define directions or velocities.
-It defines *structure*—specifically, transport topology.
+It defines *structure*, specifically, transport topology.

 **Comparison:**